Share price: 6,075.00 details

 Our Audit and Risk Committee are responsible for the oversight of the financial reporting and disclosure process.

 The principal responsibilities of the Audit and Risk Committee include overseeing our accounting and financial reporting processes and the audits of our financial statements; overseeing our internal accounting controls and audit procedures; reviewing and approving any related party transactions; and reports regularly to the Board.
-The Audit and Risk Committee is chaired by Rachel English.
-The other members are Alec Hayley and Alison McFadyen.
+The Audit and Risk Committee is chaired by Alec Hayley.
+The other member is Alison McFadyen.

 Remuneration Committee